vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/index.md

 **[VMware Tanzu Kubernetes Grid](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/index.html)** - Enables creation and lifecycle management operations of Kubernetes clusters.

+**[vSphere with Tanzu](https://www.vmware.com/in/products/vsphere/vsphere-with-tanzu.html)** - Transforms vSphere into a platform for running Kubernetes workloads natively on the hypervisor layer.
+When enabled on a vSphere cluster, vSphere with Tanzu provides the capability to run Kubernetes workloads directly on ESXi hosts and to create upstream Kubernetes clusters within dedicated resource pools.

 **[VMware Tanzu Mission Control](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/index.html)** - Provides a global view of Kubernetes clusters and allows for centralized policy management across all deployed and attached clusters.

 **[VMware Tanzu Observability by Wavefront](https://docs.wavefront.com)** - Provides a centralized management platform for consistently operating and securing your Kubernetes infrastructure and modern applications across multiple teams and clouds.

 **[VMware Tanzu Service Mesh](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/index.html)** - Provides consistent control and security for microservices, end users, and data, across all your clusters and clouds.

-**[VMware NSX Advanced Load Balancer Basic Edition](https://docs.vmware.com/en/VMware-NSX-Advanced-Load-Balancer/index.html)** - Provides layer 4 service type load balancer support.
+**[VMware NSX Advanced Load Balancer Enterprise Edition](https://docs.vmware.com/en/VMware-NSX-Advanced-Load-Balancer/index.html)** - Provides layer 4 service type load balancer support.
 NSX Advanced Load Balancer is recommended for vSphere deployments without NSX-T, or which have unique scale requirements.

 **[Pinniped](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-mgmt-clusters-enabling-id-mgmt.html)** - Provides identity services to Kubernetes.
 It is an authentication service for Kubernetes to set up integration with identity providers such as OKTA, Dex, and LDAP.